AgoraIO/agora_doc_source/en-US/markdown/Interactive Broadcast/start_live_android.md

 ## Implement a client for Interactive Live Streaming Premium

-This section shows how to use the Agora Video SDK to implement live streaming into your Android app step by step.
+This section shows how to use the Agora Interactive Live Streaming SDK to implement live streaming into your Android app step by step.

 When a user opens this app on their mobile device, it automatically joins the channel.
-When another user joins the channel, their video and audio is rendered in the app.
+When another host joins the channel, their video and audio is rendered in the app.

 ### 1. Create the UI